jeandavilarodz/game-theory-routing/README.md

 ## Description ###
-This project tries to implement a simulation for opportunistic routing in space scenarios based on game theory concepts.
+This project implements a simulation for opportunistic routing in space scenarios based on game theory concepts using basic assumptions of NASA's DTN protocol

 ## Install ##